Searching for the core variables in principal components analysis: Our method: Definitions and properties

 \

-The simplest way to achieve this is to use nearest neighbour estimators.
-We therefore set an integer value $r$ (the number of nearest neighbours that we were going to use) with respect to an appropriate metric (typically Euclidean or Mahalanobis distance), only considering the coordinates on I.
+First, we define the empirical version of the \it blinded \rm observations.
+As an example, we consider the nearest neighbours estimator.
+We therefore set an integer value $r$ (the number of nearest neighbours that we are going to use) with respect to an appropriate metric (typically Euclidean or Mahalanobis distance), only considering the coordinates on $I$.